MultiTerm: MultiTerm Desktop

 MultiTerm Desktop is a database application that allows the user to create, manage and present terminology.
 Terms can be added and searched in a wide variety of languages, allowing for consistent use of brand terms.

 MultiTerm Extract

 MultiTerm Extract is a tool used to create glossaries of terminology using existing translated documents.
 The software does this by using a statistical algorithm to examine the frequency of terms at a sub-segment level.
 This allows translators to build project glossaries without having to manually search for the terms.

 MultiTerm Widget

-MultiTerm Widget is a lightweight application that allows you to highlight a word from any application on your desktop and retrieve its meaning and translation immediately from your project glossaries and translation memories.
+MultiTerm Widget is a lightweight application that immediately retrieves meaning and translation of highlighted words from any application on a desktop based on the user's project glossaries and translation memories.

 System requirements

 SDL MultiTerm 2017 Desktop is a Unicode application and can therefore be used only on Windows 7, Windows 8 or Windows 10.
 SDL recommend at least a Pentium® IV-based computer with 2 GB RAM.